JohannesVC/OptimisingBeyondAccuracy/README.md

-# Optimising Beyond Accuracy: Tuning for Diversity and Novelty in Attention-based News Recommenders
+# Optimising Beyond Accuracy
+## Tuning for Diversity and Novelty in Attention-based News Recommenders

 This project implements and evaluates neural recommendation systems for news, with a focus on **beyond-accuracy metrics** such as *diversity* and *novelty*.
 Using the MIND dataset, it compares traditional and attention-based models, incorporating pre-trained language models (GloVe and BERT), and applies custom regularisation layers to encourage diverse and novel recommendations.

-## 🧠 Key Features
+## Key Features

-- Custom-built bi-encoder and cross-encoder architectures
+- Custom-built bi-encoder architectures
 - Integration of GloVe and fine-tuned BERT embeddings
 - Training pipeline with hard-negative sampling
 - Regularisation for Intra-List Diversity and Novelty